Watervliet Arsenal: Tenant activities

-On 17 February 2009, the headquarters of the United States Army Recruiting Battalion Albany relocated to Watervliet Arsenal from its old location on Wolf Road.
+In February 2009, the headquarters of the United States Army Recruiting Battalion Albany relocated to Watervliet Arsenal from its old location on Wolf Road.

+History

 1813–1823

 The arsenal was chosen to be built at the edge of the village of Gibbonsville, directly opposite Troy, New York.
 It was chosen to be built there due to its key location on the Hudson River, only 60 mi from Lake Champlain, 140 mi from New York City, and a short distance via the Mohawk River to Lake Ontario.
 During the early stages of the War of 1812, attacks could be expected from many key ports and other locations.

-At the time, the Colonel of Ordnance was Decius Wadsworth; he originally designated the arsenal to produce fixed ammunition and small articles of equipment including gun carriages, drag ropes, ladles, wormers, sponges, and shot.
+At the time, the Colonel of Ordnance was Decius Wadsworth.
+He designated the arsenal to produce fixed ammunition and small articles of equipment including gun carriages, drag ropes, ladles, wormers, sponges, and shot.
 The original plot of land acquired by the Department of Ordnance was 12 acre.
 Construction began in the summer of 1813 on fourteen buildings: south and north gun houses, a brick arsenal, two stables, a guard house, commanding officer's quarters, a woodshed, two enlisted men's quarters, a hospital and one office.
 The cost for the land was US$2,585.

 1880s

 Nearly 70 years after the arsenal produced its first products, it gained national prominence when it became the Army's first large caliber cannon manufacturer in the late 1880s.
 During this period, production changed from the manufacturing of saddles and gun carriages to cannons.
-Remnants of this period are still in operation today, as evidenced by the continued use of historic Building 110, "The Big Gun Shop," for manufacturing missions.
+Remnants of this period are still in operation today, via the continued use of historic Building 110, "The Big Gun Shop," for manufacturing missions.
 This gun shop once produced 16-inch guns and many other weapons for the United States Army Coast Artillery Corps.

 1970s-present

 A considerable turning point in the modernization of Watervliet Arsenal was the construction of the radial forge in the 1970s, a $7 million dollar expenditure.

+As of 2023 Watervliet Arsenal is manufacturing cannon barrels for the M1 Abrams tank.

+Watervliet Arsenal released plans to replace the iconic rotary forge on June 23, 2023 as part of its modernization plan under the U.S. Army Materiel Command's planned modernization of the U.S. Army's organic industrial base.
+Additionally, Watervliet Arsenal plans on replacing its paint booth with an automated booth that will expand capacity and capabilities.

+On July 31, 2023, U.S. Senate Majority Leader Sen. Chuck Schumer announced the U.S. Congress and U.S. Army's allocation of $1.7 billion in investment in Watervliet Arsenal.
+This is the largest investment since REARM in the 1980s and is geared towards improving facilities, equipment and professional development and skills training of employees.